 In Two Parts or Acts:

-The Balcony: Libretto by the composer after the play by Jean Genet, as translated by Bernard Frechtman.
-Two hours: 11 scenes: 4 to 12 singers: SMTB or 4S M 3T 4B, with piano or orchestra: 2+/2+/2+/2+; 2/2/2/1; 4; banjo, guitar, piano, celesta, harp and strings.
-Two hours: piano vocal score finished, orchestral nearly finished: 11 scenes in Two Acts; spoken dialogue by all singers.
+The Balcony: Libretto by the composer after the play by Jean Genet, as translated by Bernard Frechman.
+One hour and 40 minutes: 11 scenes: 4 to 12 singers: SMTB or 4S M 3T 4B, with piano or orchestra: 2+/2+/2+/2+; 2/2/2/1; percussion, timpani, banjo, guitar, piano, celesta, harp and strings.
+11 scenes in Two Acts; includes spoken dialogue, micro-tones, sprechstimmer.
 The inclusion of many rebel and royalist mime soldiers greatly helps the production.
 The Bishop's fantasy (Act I, scene v: 19 minutes) was cablecast in 1990 on BNN TV with Emma Rahn-Lopez, S, as Dove; Meg Raines, M, as Madame Irma; the composer, B, as The Bishop.
 The pianist was Shinobu Takagi.
 Directed by Richard Mott.
 Text permission granted by the publisher.
 The Bishop's opening monologue performed, several times in various venues, by the composer with Sam Walter, pianist.
 The role of Madame Irma was brilliantly read by M, Angeliki Theoharis.
+Finished: 4/16/17.

 One Act Gothic Operas: